Skip to content

 pip install -U "ansible == 2.7.6"

-Finally found that the way to do it was add the venv to both the awx_task and awx_web containers in the /var/lib/awx/venv folder and then they will just pick up.
+The working approach was to add the venv to both the awx_task and awx_web containers in /var/lib/awx/venv.
+AWX then picked it up.

 Traceback (most recent call last):